frnrbt/ondorse-home/index.md

     features:
       - title: One platform for end-to-end business verification
         content: >
-          Ondorse is a smart platform orchestrating compliance services and empowering businesses to streamline their compliance workflows.
+          Ondorse is a smart platform orchestrating compliance services, empowering businesses to streamline their compliance workflows.
         image_alt: lorem-ipsum
         actions: []